Sophie Wells: Equestrianism

 Wells was appointed Member of the British Empire (MBE) in the 2013 New Year Honours for services to equestrianism and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, also for services to equestrianism.

-Wells has never wanted her disability to define or restrict her, wanting to prove its about ability - not disability.
-Wells was the first Para rider to compete in both able bodied and para major championships in the same year (2010 & 2011).
-She competed at Grand Prix nationally and Internationally in U25 and Senior level on Pincchio, and nationally on Valerius & Diadem.
+Wells has never wanted her disability to define or restrict her, wanting to prove it's about ability – not disability.
+Wells was the first Para rider to compete in both able bodied and para major championships in the same year (2010 and 2011).
+She competed at Grand Prix nationally and Internationally in U25 and Senior level on Pinocchio, and nationally on Valerius and Diadem.